DSSAT/dssat-pythia-wm/docs/Model_outputs.md

 ---
 DSSAT model outputs are available from two sources in Causemos:
-- From model simulations directly from Causemos, and
+- From DSSAT **model simulations** directly from Causemos, and
-- From DSSAT datasets, which have been pre-run and archived for access from Causemos.
+- From DSSAT **datasets**, which have been pre-run and archived for access from Causemos.

 ## Outputs from DSSAT models ##